-Thus, RSIC is tasked with designing an investment portfolio that balances the need to provide sufficient liquidity to fund current net benefit payments while also growing the portfolio in order to aid in providing benefits to future retirees.
+General Assembly significantly increased contributions into the SCRS and PORS.
+It should be noted that because of these efforts, the funding levels for both SCRS and PORS improved over the prior fiscal year and the amortization periods for SCRS and PORS have been reduced to 1720 years and 1618 years respectively.
+Thus, RSIC is tasked with designing an investment portfolio that balances the need to provide sufficient liquidity to fund current net benefit payments while also growing the portfolio to it aid in providing benefits to future retirees.

-Another guiding factor is that the General Assembly has set 7.25 percent as the assumed annual rate of investment return on the Plan's assets.
-The assumed annual rate of return of is expected to decline to 7 percent at the beginning of the 2022 Fiscal Year.
+Another guiding factor is that the General Assembly has set 7 percent as the assumed annual rate of investment return on the Plan's assets.
 The assumed rate of return not only serves as the discount rate to determine the net present value of the Plan's liabilities, but also serves as the primary driver of the Plan's funding policy.
 Investment performance relative to the assumed rate of return determines whether contribution rates are sufficient to meet the funding goals and requirements of the Plan.

 RSIC realizes that investment performance will not meet or exceed the assumed rate of return every year, but rather strives to construct an investment portfolio that will meet or exceed this rate of return over time at a prudent level of market risk, in keeping with its fiduciary duty to the Plan's beneficiaries.
-Given the historically low interest rate environment, RSIC recognizes that achieving a long-term rate that exceeds the assumed rate of return requires investing the portfolio in a greater percentage of assets with higher expected volatility than would otherwise be required if interest rates were at historic average levels.
-As a result, the investment portfolio will experience greater market volatility which not only impacts the probability of the investment return exceeding the assumed rate over time, but also correspondingly impacts the probability of reaching the funded status goals of the Plan without requiring additional contribution rate increases.
+Given the historically low interest rate environment, RSIC recognizes that achieving a long-term rate of return that exceeds the assumed rate of return requires investing the portfolio in a greater percentage of assets with relatively higher risk expected volatility than would otherwise be required if interest rates were at historic average levels.
+As a result, the investment portfolio will experience greater market volatility which not only impacts the probability of the investment return exceeding the assumed rate over time, but also correspondingly impacts the probability of reaching the funded status goals of the Planwithout requiring additional contribution rate increases.

-As a result, RSIC works to design an investment program that maximizes the probability that the Plan will meet the General Assembly's funded status goals, but also given the high level of contribution rates, strives to minimize the probability that the Plan will require additional contributions above those already required.
-RSIC believes that it can design an investment program with a significant probability of meeting or making significant progress towards both concerns as demonstrated by the stochastic analysis of our funded status expectations for SCRS set out in Table 1 below and a similar analysis of our contribution rate expectations set out in Table 2 below.
+As a result, RSIC works to design an investment program that maximizes the probability that the Plan will meet the General Assembly's funded status goals, but also given the high level of contribution rates, strives to minimize the probability that the Plan will need require additional contributions above those already required.
+RSIC believes that it can design an investment program with a significant probability\of meeting or making significant progress towards both concerns as demonstrated by the stochastic analysis of our funded status expectations for SCRS set out in Table 1 below and a similar analysis of our contribution rate expectations set out in Table 2 below.

 Table 1 tracks the actual, as well as expected, funded status of SCRS since 2016, the year prior to the passage of the 2017 Pension Reform Bill.
 SCRS is used as the example because its assets comprise the greatest percentage of the total assets of the five systems.
 The reason for the stochastic approach to the expected funded status is to demonstrate the impact of market volatility on the probable funded status of SCRS through time.
-The model upon which the simulation is based incorporates the actual structure, components, and assumptions of SCRS, including the contribution policy put into effect by the 2017 Pension Reform Bill.
-The model uses the Commission's Policy Portfolio, described below, as the investment portfolio and includes thousands of iterations based on the 2021 long-term capital market and volatility expectations provided by the Commission's Investment Consultant.
+The model upon which the simulation is based incorporates the actual structure, components, and assumptions of SCRS, including the contributionpolicy put into effect by the 2017 Pension Reform Bill.
+The model uses the Commission's Policy Portfolio, described below, as the investment portfolio and includes thousands of iterations based on the 20232 longterm capital market and volatility expectations provided by the Commission's Investment Consultant.
 The long-term expected return and volatility for the Policy Portfolio is discussed in Section III(D) below.